Elanchezhiyan-P/IceCream_Parlor_Cafe/README.md

 python run.py

 ```
-Once the app is running, visit http://127.0.0.1:5000/ in your web browser to access the frontend.
+Once the app runs, visit http://127.0.0.1:5000/ in your web browser to access the front end.
 You can also interact with the application through the API.

 ## Frontend

-The frontend for the application is a simple HTML page (index.html) that allows users to interact with the API.
+The front end of the application is a simple HTML page (index.html) that allows users to interact with the API.
 It uses basic JavaScript to send requests to the Flask backend.

 1. Open the application in a browser (http://127.0.0.1:5000/).
-2. Use the frontend to add flavors to the cart, view the cart, and add suggestions.
+2. Use the front end to add flavors to the cart, view the cart, and add suggestions.

 ## Postman Collection

-The above project has postman collection where it is added to the project in the name of **IceCream.postman_collection.json**.
+The above project has a postman collection added to the project in the name of **IceCream.postman_collection.json**.

 ## Conclusion
 This application demonstrates how to use Flask with SQLite to manage an ice cream parlor's offerings, ingredients, and customer interactions.